-The Collaborative Piano Fellowship offers outstanding pianists the opportunity to further their training in collaborative piano by working with students and faculty from the Yale School of Music.
+The Collaborative Piano Fellowship offers outstanding pianists the opportunity to further their training in instrumental or vocal collaborative piano by working with students and faculty from the Yale School of Music.
 Fellows should have extensive knowledge of standard repertoire to be able to provide insight to the YSM students with whom they work.
 Collaborative piano fellows are active members of the School of Music community and should reside in New Haven.

 The Yale School of Music welcomes applications from those who have earned a master of music degree in either solo or collaborative piano within the past five years.
 Individuals enrolled in a degree program for the upcoming academic year are ineligible.

 The fellowship includes:

 - a yearlong residency, renewable for a second year

 - if applicable, a J-1 visa

 - an average of 20 hours a week of accompaniment in recitals, master classes, private lessons, and studio seminars